TYPES OF ESTATE AND ESTATE PLANNING DECISIONS:

 If you would like to learn about Creating Your Estate and Estate Plan, we have developed a roadmap for that as well.
 Access to that roadmap will be provided on this roadmap in Step 5 Start Planning.

-WILL VERsus Trust
+WILL OR Trust

 A Will is a legal document created to provide instructions to an assigned Executor appointed by you on how your property and custody of minor children, if any, should be handled after death.